Execution modes

 • "Run linters + tests + open a PR with fixes" → Codex

-Image variants matter here.
 The sandbox image determines which CLI agents are available.
-The variant catalog (sagewai/sandbox-claude-code, sagewai/sandbox-multi, etc.) is operator-curated; workflows declare which variant they need.
+The variant catalog (sagewai/sandbox-claude-code, sagewai/sandbox-multi, …) is operator-curated; workflows declare which variant they need.

-• githubgit push to a target repo, using GITHUB_TOKEN from Identity
+• githubgit push to a target repo, using GITHUB_TOKEN from the identity profile

-• s3aws s3 sync /workspace s3://bucket/path, using AWS creds from Identity
+• s3aws s3 sync /workspace s3://bucket/path, using AWS creds from the identity profile

-• localcp /workspace /host-mounted/path, target path passed by worker
+• localcp /workspace /host-mounted/path, target path passed by the worker

-• none — destination is the workflow output (/workspace is read by Sagewai Agent and persisted to postgres on step completion)
+• none — destination is the workflow output (the Sagewai agent reads /workspace and persists it to postgres on step completion)

-Mode 3b is for open-ended workflows where you cannot enumerate all credentials at enqueue time.
-The CLI agent or tool runner can request credentials it doesn't have at runtime, and the Sagewai Agent on host evaluates against policy (auto-approve, deny, HITL).
+Pick this mode when you can't enumerate every credential the CLI will need at the time you enqueue the run.
+The CLI agent or the tool runner can request a credential it doesn't have, and the Sagewai agent on the host evaluates the request against your policy (auto-approve, deny, or human-in-the-loop).

-Topology (additional flow on top of Mode 3):
+Topology (additional flow on top of CLI-agent mode):

 Sandbox (CLI agent or tool runner)